3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 9. For Post-Tenure Review of Chairs, the most senior tenured member of the department will normally assume the duties of the Chair.
 However, a Chair who perceives a conflict of interest with that person may petition the Provost to appoint another tenured faculty member to those responsibilities.
 If no tenured member is available within the department, the Provost may appoint one from a department within the same division of the university, giving weight to seniority of UNC Asheville service and consulting with the Committee on Faculty Welfare and Development.

 1. The PTRC will write a report following the objectives of PTR given in section 3.7.1 that will go to the Program Area Dean by March 1, with a copy to the faculty member, the department chair, and the Provost and VCAA.
-This report should provide a narrative evaluation of the faculty member’s performance over the past five years and will include the specific recommendation of the PTRC to the Dean that the faculty member has either performed at a Successful level or has one or more areas that require concentrated development efforts.
+This report should provide a narrative evaluation of the faculty member’s performance over the past five years and will include the specific recommendation of the PTRC to the Dean that the faculty member has met or exceeded expectations as defined below or has one or more areas that require concentrated development efforts.

 2. Drawing on this recommendation, the Dean will evaluate the faculty member’s performance as either:

-B. The evaluee has one or more areas that require concentrated development efforts.
+C. The evaluee does not meet expectations in one or more areas that require concentrated development efforts.
 The letter communicating this evaluation will be sent to the evaluee and the Chair with a copy to the Provost.
-The letter will identify which of the three major areas of teaching, scholarship and scholarly or creative activity, and/or service are of concern while noting any performances or accomplishments that appear commendable or excellent.
+The letter will identify which of the three major areas of teaching, scholarship and scholarly or creative activity, and/or service are of concern while noting any accomplishments that appear commendable or excellent.
 The faculty member may challenge the evaluation that a Development Plan is needed by petitioning in writing to the Provost within 14 calendar days of receiving the recommendation.

 If the Provost affirms the recommendation after considering a challenge, or the recommendation is unchallenged, the faculty member will construct a Development Plan in consultation with the Chair and the Program Area Dean.
 The Plan will include specific steps to lead to improvement in the area(s) of concern noted in the evaluation.
 The Plan will include a time when the evaluee will again be reviewed by the PTRC - no less than one year later, up to three years later.
 The Chair and the Provost will review the plan to determine resource implications.
 The Plan must be approved by the Provost.
 The evaluee will meet at least semi-annually with the Department chair or academic unit head during the development period to assess progress.